trntv/apis-list/README.md

 - [Drupal.org](https://github.com/apis-list/apis-list/blob/main/apis/drupal-org/drupal-org.md) - This may happen as a result of the following: Javascript is disabled or blocked by an extension (ad bl
 - [Genius](https://github.com/apis-list/apis-list/blob/main/apis/genius/genius.md) - Allows users to find details about Genius artists and songs
 - [GitLab](https://github.com/apis-list/apis-list/blob/main/apis/gitlab/gitlab.md) - Access to GitLab's API
-- [Hybrix](https://github.com/apis-list/apis-list/blob/main/apis/hybrix/hybrix.md) - The API is an open source multi ledger API, that allows developers to build multi-blockchain and multi-ledger solutions on 26+ blockchains
-- [IEX Trading](https://github.com/apis-list/apis-list/blob/main/apis/iex/iex.md) - Free Stocks and Market Data
 - [Libraries.Io](https://github.com/apis-list/apis-list/blob/main/apis/libraries-io/libraries-io.md) - Discover open source libraries, modules and frameworks you can use in your code
 - [Pexels](https://github.com/apis-list/apis-list/blob/main/apis/pexels/pexels.md) - Pexels provides high quality and completely free stock photos licensed under the Creative Commons Zero (CC0) license
 - [The Meal Db](https://github.com/apis-list/apis-list/blob/main/apis/the-meal-db/the-meal-db.md) - This food API is free to use and can get you recipes, food details, food names , meals by category, food images and more!
 - [The Sports Db](https://github.com/apis-list/apis-list/blob/main/apis/the-sports-db/the-sports-db.md) - With the Sports DB API you can query teams, players in teams, player details, player contract details, and just about any player or team data from a broad range of sports (from soccer/football to handball)
 - [TheCocktailDB](https://github.com/apis-list/apis-list/blob/main/apis/thecocktaildb/thecocktaildb.md) - An open, crowd-sourced database of drinks and cocktails from around the world
 - [ThingSpeak](https://github.com/apis-list/apis-list/blob/main/apis/thingspeak/thingspeak.md) - “Internet of Things” application and API to store and retrieve data from things using HTTP over the Internet or via a Local Area Network
-- [Travis CI](https://github.com/apis-list/apis-list/blob/main/apis/travis-ci/travis-ci.md) - If you’re new to the Travis CI API, you should be using API V3
  ### Other
 - [API Test Center](https://github.com/apis-list/apis-list/blob/main/apis/api-test-center/api-test-center.md) - Innovative License Management Solution
 - [Airports Web](https://github.com/apis-list/apis-list/blob/main/apis/airports-web/airports-web.md) - Covered Airports mostly Germany